Skip to main content

 • “Extremely poor optimization and memory leaks especially for older GPUs.”

-• “Optimization is really bad and the longer the game is open, I've noticed memory leaks.”
+• “Optimization is really bad and the longer the game's open, I've noticed memory leaks.”

 • replayability

-• “Even with one map (for now), the random species (which you "don't know" btw), mission modifiers and mission objectives really do a lot of work to make it highly replayable and tense with varying difficulty (e.g., less revive tickets, enemy present as soon as map start, health+ammo refills cost money, no explosives, etc.) and rewards to match.”
+• “Even with one map (for now), the random species, mission modifiers and objectives really do a lot to make it highly replayable and tense with varying difficulty and rewards.”

 • “This is a pretty big detriment to the game's replayability, as these kinds of games thrive mostly on the unknown aspects of the environment.
-After 3-4 games, it feels like you've got a pretty good grasp on the ship layout, which deflates a lot of the tension, especially when certain mission types have you doing the same objective in the same order, meaning you go to the same locations repeatedly.”
+But after 3-4 games it feels like you've got a pretty good grasp on the ship layout, which deflates a lot of the tension about what's around each corner, especially when certain mission types have you doing the same objective in the same order, meaning going to the same locations over and over.”

 • humor